 Color theory isn’t just one theory but actually a scientific and artistic practice.
 A thorough understanding of color theory centers around defining colors, classification of colors, outlining relationships between colors, and how to make adjustments to create new colors.
 Because it also covers how humans perceive colors, color theory is the foundation of color psychology.
 Core to color theory is the color wheel, which is used to organize different colors and visually show how they relate to each other.

 Aristotle & Newton

 Aristotle developed the first known color theory, which viewed color to be the product of a mixture of white and black (lightness and darkness) and related them to the four elements of water, air, earth, and fire.
-He believed color was sent by God from heaven through celestial rays of light and considered black-and-white drawings as the most beautiful.
-This belief prevailed until 1666 when Isaac Newton’s prism experiments provided the scientific basis for his color theory.
-He began testing the properties of white light in order “to try therewith the celebrated Phenomena of Color.”
+He believed color was sent from heaven through celestial rays of light and considered black-and-white drawings as the most beautiful.
+This belief prevailed until 1666 when Sir Isaac Newton’s prism experiments provided the scientific basis for color theory.

 Young & Goethe